Kathleen Allen, LCSW, C-ASWCM

 Kathleen Allen has been working with older adults and their families for over 20 years.

-Let’s first look at reasons why a family member might not inform someone of their Alzheimer’s diagnosis.
+Why might a family choose to not inform someone of their Alzheimer’s diagnosis?

 Why would we tell a loved one they have Alzheimer’s?

-These are all possible reasons for telling or not telling one of their Alzheimer’s diagnosis.
-If you do opt to explain the diagnosis, also consider how to explain it, so that you give your loved one the support they need.
+All of these are valid reasons for informing or not informing a loved one of their Alzheimer’s diagnosis.
+If you do opt to explain the diagnosis, also consider how to explain it, so you give your loved one the support they need.

-Without question, there are persons with Alzheimer’s or other forms of dementia who may not be impacted when receiving the news of their diagnosis because they are at a stage of the disease that leaves them too forgetful to retain it, or unable to understand it.
-But in those situations where the diagnosis is being presented to someone capable of understanding, how might we best present the information, and give support to our loved one?
+Without question, there are people with Alzheimer’s or other types of dementia who may be unaffected by the news of their diagnosis.
+They may be at a stage of the disease that leaves them too forgetful to retain the information or unable to understand it.
+However, in those situations where the diagnosis is being presented to someone capable of understanding, how might you best present the information and give support to them?

 Kathleen Allen has been working with older adults and their families for over 20 years.